openstack/kolla-ansible/specs/kubernetes-deployment.rst

 deployment and upgrades to follow the same pipeline.

-The Kolla containers will communicate with the Kubernetes API server to in order to be self aware of if any bootstrapping processes are occuring.
+The Kolla containers will communicate with the Kubernetes API server to in order to be self aware of if any bootstrapping processes are occurring.

 Alternative bootstrap approaches: